lumirlumir/npm-textlint-rule-allowed-uris/README.md

 ## Contributing

-Thanks for having attention to this package.🙇‍♂️ Issues and PRs are always welcomed.🎉
+Thanks for having attention to this package.🙇‍♂️ Issues and PRs are always welcome.🎉

 I recommend you to read [textlint guides](https://textlint.github.io/) before contributing.

 And check out the [Installation](#installation) and [Concepts of `textlint-rule-allowed-uris`](#concepts-of-textlint-rule-allowed-uris) guides below.
 It will help you to understand how this package works.

 After that, refer to the comments in source codes.
-It contains a lot of useful information to help you.
+It contains useful information to help you.

 ### Installation

 1. Fork it.

-1. Clone it to your local directory. ([Git](https://git-scm.com/downloads) is needed!)
+1. Clone it to your local directory. ([Git](https://git-scm.com/downloads) is required.)

     ```bash
     git clone https://github.com/lumirlumir/npm-textlint-rule-allowed-uris.git